-Marshmallows are sweet pillows of chewy, gooey heaven that have absolutely nothing to do with basketball's most exciting month.
-But their fluffy, elastic texture and hit of sugary ecstasy make us crazy with craving anyway.
-Often relegated to a children's treat, adults want in on this ethereal sugar evolution too.
-Who says you have to give up your playful indulgences just because you're over 18?
+Marshmallows are sweet pillows of chewy, gooey heaven.
+Their fluffy, elastic texture and hit of sugary ecstasy make us crazy.
+Often relegated to a children’s campfire treat, adults want in on this ethereal sugar evolution too.
+Who says you have to give up your playful indulgences just because you’re over 18?
 Not us.
-We'll even transport you to your own candy land by showing you how to create these cloying clouds at home.
-You can make mature marshmallows in sophisticated flavors like vanilla-rose, cardamom, and espresso.
+We’ll even transport you to your own candy land by showing you how to create these cloying clouds at home.
+You can make mature marshmallows in sophisticated flavors like vanilla-rose, cardamom, and espresso—even lambic beer.
 So adultish.

 In the winter, we love to snuggle with a hot mug of marshmallows bobbing in a pond of cocoa like an icebergs that melt on our tongues.
 Yet marshmallows are also beloved for their stringy sweetness in the summer as s’mores.
 They’re timeless.